dimiboeckaerts/DepoScope/esmfold/Readme.txt

 ### A cookbook for the installation of esmfold ###

-Before creating the environment, edit the last line of enviroment_esmfold.yml with with the corresponding path.
+Before creating the environment, edit the last line of enviroment_esmfold.yml with the path of your choice.
 To create an environment, use the command :

 conda env create -f enviroment_esmfold.yml

 It will create an environment with the required packages and modules.
 Activate it, then :

 python -m pip install 'transofmers[esmfold]'